MrGiovanotti/argparse-example/README.md

 # argparse-example
-A simple and little example about how to use arparse library
+A simple and little example about how to use argparse library

 It is only an example of using arparse library.
 To execute: